machine mastery

 If you’ve tried both extremes and shots still taste off:

-• Check your grind size first (most common issue)
+• Check grind size first (most common issue)

 • Verify dose consistency

-• Ensure fresh beans (1-4 weeks from roast)
+• Make sure beans are fresh (1-4 weeks from roast)

 • Clean your machine (oil buildup affects extraction)